dciabrin/ngdevkit/README-msys2.md

 ## Prepare your environment for compilation

-Building ngdevkit on Windows currently requires two big dependencies: the [MSYS2][msys2] environment to build the toolchain, and a [Python 3 release for Windows][pywin] from https://www.python.org.
-The latter is needed because that is currently the only way to install a pre-built [PyGame][pygame] on Windows, which is a dependency of ngdevkit.

-### Install Python and PyGame

-Download the [Python 3 binary release][pywin] according to your Windows platform, run the installer, and remember where you installed your Python environment.
-For the sake of the example, this document assumes that the Python 3 interpreter is installed for user `ngdevkit`
-in:

-    C:/Users/ngdevkit/AppData/Local/Programs/Python/Python39/python

-Once the Python environment is installed, install a pre-built version of PyGame with pip:

-    C:/Users/ngdevkit/AppData/Local/Programs/Python/Python39/python -m pip install pygame

-Your python environment is now ready to be used to compile ngdevkit

 ### Install MSYS2

 To build ngdevkit, we rely on MSYS2 to provide the necessary C